cockroachlabs/workshop_labs/backup-restore/README.md

 ## Labs Prerequisites

-1. Build the dev cluster following [these instructions](/infrastructure/single-region-local-docker-cluster.md).
+1. Build the 3 nodes local dev cluster following [these instructions](/infrastructure/single-region-local-docker-cluster.md).

 2. You also need: